redhatstuart/azure-aro/ocp-disk-customer-managed-keys.md

 oc apply -f encrypted-byok-azure-standard-disk.yaml
 ```
 ## Deploy a test Pod utilizing the BYOK disk encryption storage class
+Verifying that customer-managed keys are enabled requires creating a persistent volume claim utilizing the appropriate storage class.
+The code below will create a small Pod which will also mount a persistent volume claim using Standard disks.
 ```
 # Create a pod which uses a persistent volume claim referencing the new storage class
 cat > test-pvc.yaml<< EOF